isaacaddis/ctrlfeverything/README.md

 _DONT_ send the raw img back, only send the img id back.

 #### response

 If the operation success the server will return a HTTP response with 200 code, and empty body.

+## Vision

+Our vision code is run through the Google Cloud Vision API using Node.js.

+Refer to /vision/, to see the server in its entirety.